Read about T cell non Hodgkin lymphoma and how it is treated.

 High dose chemotherapy with a bone marrow transplant is sometimes used if the NHL comes back (recurs) after initial treatment.

-The side effects of the treatment will depend upon the particular treatment being used.
+The side effects of the treatment will depend on the particular treatment being used.
 Your child’s doctor will discuss this with you before treatment starts.
-The side effects can include feeling and being sick, temporary hair loss, an increased risk of infection, bruising and bleeding, tiredness, and diarrhoea.
+Possible side effects include:

 - bruising and bleeding

 For many years the chance of being cured for children with NHL has been getting higher.

 A study in 2008 reported that around 80% of children with stage 4 T cell lymphoma are likely to be cured.
 Your child's doctor can give you more information about the likely chance of cure in their case.